Poland–United States relations: "Polish death camps"

 In May 2012, during a Medal of Freedom ceremony, US President Obama referred to the concentration camps run by Nazis in Poland during World War II as "Polish death camps," a term that Polish Prime Minister Donald Tusk said showed "ignorance, lack of knowledge and ill will."
 Calling them "Polish death camps", Tusk said, implied that Poland was responsible and that "there had been no Nazis, no German responsibility, no Hitler."

 After a White House spokesman issued a regret of misstatement by clarifying that the President was referring to the Nazi death camps, Tusk expressed an expectation of "a reaction more inclined to eliminate once and for all these kinds of errors."

 "2021 Polish Media Law"

 Lex TVN is a controversial 2021 Polish media law which modifies the Polish Broadcasting Act.
 It forbids companies except those from the European Economic Area from holding more than a 49% stake in Polish radio and television stations.

-The ruling Law and Justice party argued that the bill would protect Polish broadcasters from takeovers by companies based in hostile foreign powers such as China and Russia.
 However, opposition, as well as representatives from European Union and the United States criticized it as it would force American company Discovery to divert itself from the biggest television network in Poland, TVN, which has been often critical of the PiS-led government; Polish opposition and some international observers expressed fear that the law is threatening press freedom in Poland.
 The law has been criticized for "threatening the largest ever US investment in Poland".

+Public opinion

+In a survey conducted by the National Research Group (Ogólnopolska Grupa Badawcza) on behalf of the National Polish-American Foundation, Polish citizens were asked which country would be the leading power of the 21st century.
+In response, 51% of those surveyed identified China as the power of the future, while only 34% saw the USA in that role, which is also linked to a significant decline in Poles' fondness for Americans.
+Meanwhile, 14% of respondents believed that neither of the two nations would be the leading power.

+A July 2026 Public First study for POLITICO found that 44% of Poles support a dual-track strategy combining defense ties with the US and economic cooperation with China.
+The poll also indicates that 35% of Poles view China as Europe’s most important future trading partner, reflecting the growing divide between Washington and Beijing.

+Results from the IBRiS Institute for Market and Social Research for PAP (Polish Press Agency) show a sharp decline in Poles' favorable view of the USA.
+Americans received less than 50 percent positive ratings (49% positive, 11% negative, 41% neutral).